-A normal fetal heart rate (FHR) usually ranges around 120-160 beats per minute (bpm) in the in utero period.
+A normal fetal heart rate (FHR) usually ranges from 120 to 160 beats per minute (bpm) in the in utero period.

 Evolution through gestation

-Although the myocardium begins to contract rhythmically by 3 weeks following-conception (from spontaneously depolarising myocardial pacemaker cells in the embryonic heart) it is first visible on sonography ~ 6 weeks of gestation where is usually around 100-120 beats per minute (bpm).
+Although the myocardium begins to contract rhythmically by 3 weeks following conception (from spontaneously depolarising myocardial pacemaker cells in the embryonic heart) it is first visible on sonography around 6 weeks of gestation where is usually around 100 to 120 beats per minute (bpm).

 This then increases progressively over the subsequent 2-3 weeks becoming 7